See2Refine: Vision-Language Feedback Improves LLM-Based eHMI Action Designers: Method

 \subsection{Multi-Metric Evaluation System}

 Recent studies show that VLMs demonstrate capabilities and preferences similar to those of humans~\cite{lee2024prometheus,lu2024wildvision,chen2024mllm}.
-In our task, we aim to borrow knowledge from existing Human-Computer Interaction research~\cite{colley2020towards,colley2020design,colley2025improving} and use the features of VLMs to develop a multi-metric evaluation system.
+In our task, our aim is to borrow knowledge from existing Human-Computer Interaction research~\cite{colley2020towards,colley2020design,colley2025improving} and use the features of VLMs to develop a multi-metric evaluation system.

 To simulate the human perception process, we design a two-phase assessment: Phase 1 (without revealing the intended message) and Phase 2 (with the intended message disclosed).
 Each phase assesses different aspects using standardized 9-point Likert rating scales.